 While I was at MEST, 2 other (southpaw) friends and I started a developer community DevCongress, which I’ve come to love very much.
 I’m happy we get to contribute to the lives of software developers, helping them to grow, and providing a place where they can share work-related and even home-related issues to become better in their work-life balance.
-We are currently close to 1300 members across Africa, mostly in Ghana.
-I’m really excited about DevCongress.
+We are currently close to 1400 members across Africa, mostly in Ghana.
+I’m excited about DevCongress.

 In my day-to-day life, I started a web/digital shop where I build websites, and use tools to help clients advertise their businesses online, whether paid, or structured organic content building campaigns.
-My company is called BoughtSpot.
+My small business is called BoughtSpot.
 I’ve currently worked with over 40 clients on more than 50 projects since October 2014.

 I have long had a knack for numbers, arithmetic, and patterns.
 I’ve always enjoyed when business decisions have to be made through data, especially for clients’ websites and campaigns, and I really look forward to using Data Science/Analytics to augment my knowledge in HCI, and to have generally great and fulfilling career!